JeremyLikness/TypeScript-from-JavaScript/README.md

 ## Simplify it

+`git checkout 9ceda1c`

 Create a type called "predicate" to simplify the definition of find.
 Note this doesn't change the compiled JavaScript at all.

+## Interfaces and optional parameters

+Interfaces help describe types.
+Refactor to use interfaces.
+Add a `PrintRecursive` helper function with an optional parameter.
+Also make debugging easier with a delayDebug function.